Jinel A. Scott, MD

 “This is a really exciting and dynamic time for radiology, as the field seeks to extend its impact beyond the reading room to meet the challenges of delivering care in a safe and equitable manner,” Dr. Scott said.
 “RSNA has always been at the forefront of radiology technology and education, and it is an honor to serve RSNA and the radiology community in this capacity and at this time.
 The future is bright for our profession, and I am pleased to be a part of it in my new role with the Society.”

-Dr. Scott is an associate professor of clinical radiology in the Department of Radiology at State University of New York (SUNY) Downstate Health Sciences University, and director of emergency radiology, quality improvement and patient safety in the Department of Radiology at New York Health and Hospitals/Kings County, both in New York City.
+Dr. Scott is an associate professor of clinical radiology in the Department of Radiology at State University of New York (SUNY) Downstate Health Sciences University, and Chief Quality Officer at New York Health and Hospitals/Kings County, both in New York City.

 After receiving her undergraduate degree from Howard University in Washington, D.C., Dr. Scott earned her medical degree from Howard University College of Medicine in 2001 and did her internship in internal medicine at Washington Hospital Center also in Washington, D.C.
 She completed her residency at SUNY Downstate Medical Center in Brooklyn, NY, including as chief resident in 2005-2006.
 Dr. Scott was a musculoskeletal radiology fellow at Maimonides Medical Center in Brooklyn in 2006-2007.